The summer literacy & nutrition outreach program of Alma School District

 During the 2017 summer, the bookmobile the program served an average of about 190 students per day.
 On the largest day, the bookmobile delivered 219 sack lunches to children in the Alma area.
 This program made it possible for students to check out books over 2,700 times during June, July, and August of 2017.
 This helped students maintain and raise their reading levels over the summer months.

-We are already gearing up for the 2018 summer route.
-Watch for the Bookmobile in your neighborhood!
+We are already gearing up for the 2019 summer route.
+We are excited to announce that the bus is getting a makover!
+Watch for the Bookmobile in your neighborhood starting in June.